 - Identify patterns.
 Are cancellations higher on specific days of the week?

 - Segment patients.
-Are a small number of "frequent flyers" responsible for the majority of your DNAs?
+Are a small number of "frequent flyers" responsible for the majority of your no-shows?

 - Track reasons.
 Are staff recording patient attendance and noting the reason provided when a patient calls to cancel?